 Suspecting your loved one may be a victim of abuse or neglect can be both frightening and stressful.
 You may not know what to do to confirm or deny your suspicions, and although you are dreading your suspicions are correct, what do you do about the abuse if they are?
 Below, we will take a look at nursing home abuse and neglect statistics and why the elderly are so vulnerable to abuse.
 Then we will discuss the various types of abuse, what signs to look for when you suspect them, and what to do if you believe your loved one is a victim.

 Alarming Statistics on Nursing Home Abuse and Neglect

-Today, there are more than 46 million adults age 65 or older living in the United States.
+Today, more than 46 million adults aged 65 or older live in the United States.
 That number is expected to almost double in the next 30 years.
-As the elderly population increases, unfortunately, so do the incidences of elder abuse and neglect.
+As the elderly population increases, so do the incidences of elder abuse and neglect.

 According to the World Health Organization (WHO), one in 10 people over the age of 60 have experienced some form of elder abuse and neglect.
 WHO also found that two out of three elder care facility staff members admitted to committing an act of abuse or neglect in the past year.
 Some estimates show that over 5 million elderly Americans suffer some form of abuse or neglect each year.

-Sadly, the majority of cases relating to the abuse and neglect of older Americans go unreported.
+Sadly, most cases relating to older Americans’ abuse and neglect go unreported.
 In fact, the National Council on Aging (NCOA) estimates that only one in 24 elder abuse and neglect cases are reported to authorities.